What is My IP Reputation? [3 Ways to Improve]

 Ways to Improve Your IP Reputation

 As a high volume email sender, it’s important that your marketing and transactional emails are landing in the inbox and not the spam folder.
 Even if you are sending legitimate email that recipients are opting in to, one small mistake can land your email in the spam folder.
 What happens if a customer doesn’t get an order confirmation on their recent purchase?
 Or local firefighters don’t get an emergency response alert that is set up via email?
 As you can see, some emails are an extremely important part of daily operations.
-So, let’s discuss some ways to manage your IP reputation and increase your email deliverability.
+So, let’s discuss some basic IP reputation management tips and how they can help you increase your email deliverability.

 1. Don’t send emails to unsuspecting recipients

 It’s a good idea to stick with opt-in lists so only the people who want to see your emails are receiving them.
 This will lead to more clicks, opens, saves, forwards, and positive interactions that will help your reputation.
 If you start sending bulk email to some unreliable purchased email list, you will see a spike in spam complaints, blocks, unread message deletes, and other negative reactions.
 At the end of the day, the negative trends in user engagement will hurt your IP reputation severely.

 2. Warm up your IP address